windchaser-surf/CoCrafter-CodingChallenge/README.md

 3. **Prevent Duplicate Documents**
    - Ensure that documents with the same name and content cannot be uploaded multiple times
    - Avoid unnecessary database queries and operations
    - Improve efficiency and performance, especially with large datasets

+4. **CSRF Protection**

+   - Enable CSRF protection for all state-changing API endpoints.